 The Norwegian Aviation Museum, the harbour and all the gorgeous street art

-There are flight connections from Oslo (SAS and Norwegian), Trondheim and Tromsø (SAS and FlyViking), as well as Bergen (Widerøe)
+There are flight connections from Oslo (SAS and Norwegian), Trondheim and Tromsø (SAS), as well as Bergen (Widerøe)

 Would you like to experience the fjords of Northern Norway?
 And what's your secret remedy against stress?